CodeHex083/dinogrow/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-## Contact

-If you have any questions or suggestions, feel free to contact us:

-Email: dinogrow@​yahoo.com

-Twitter: @DIN0GR0W

 We hope you enjoy DINOGROW, and we hope this project inspires others to create mobile SOLANA blockchain games.
 Have fun playing and developing!